Finding a Top Financial Advisor Firm in Kansas

 Mariner Wealth Advisors has been registered with the SEC since 2006.
-It is entirely owned by Mariner Holdings, LLC.
+It is entirely owned by the Bicknell Family Holding Company, LLC (BFHC).
 The firm is based in Overland Park, Kansas.
 It also manages offices in Arizona, California, Colorado, Florida, Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Texas and Wisconsin.

 Throughout 2018, a series of affiliated advisor firms were consolidated into Mariner.
 These include 440 Investment Group, LLC.